 Table 3.
 Defined Subclasses of proteins P.

 P subclassOf pr:Protein ; P_sensu_O subclassOf P

+P_sensu_O equivalentTo P and (‘is included’ in some O)

 Table 3 shows how proteins of any type P within a single database record are introduced as defined subclasses of pr:Protein.
 The composed name concerning the protein of a specific organism P_sensu_O is a type of P.